tearust/tea-camellia/docs/migrate_evm.md

 There should be the following smart contracts

 - TEA_ERC_20: This is used for TEA token.
 A standard ERC_20 contract
 - CML_ERC_721: This is used for CML token.
-A standard ERC_721 contract
+A modified version of ERC_721 contract
 - Maintianer: This is to maintain a list of active maintainer public key.
 - Lock: Topup and withdraw between layer1 and layer2.
 Unlock needs combined signature for state maintainers.
 - machine: TEA_ID and owner_id mapping.

-> question: If CML is ERC 721, will create new CML seeds cause any trouble? of example, anyone can create CML based on ERC 721.
-Could we control it in layer2?
-Any randomly generated CML has no value in layer2?

 # Potential changes in layer2